netmonk/keto/recipes/baking/keto_coconut_waffles.md

 ## Kitchenware

  - One clean/degreased bowl to whisk egg whites
- - On bowl to mix egg yolks the other ingredients
+ - One bowl to mix egg yolks the other ingredients
+ - One microwavable bowl or a small saucepan to melt butter
  - Hand mixer to whisk the egg whites to stiff peaks
+ - Spatula
+ - Waffle maker, pan or pancake machine

 ## Ingredients and recipe